ISLAND OF TERROR (1966) Reviews and free to watch online

 ‘They lived by eating human bones… and threatened to consume the world!

-Island of Terror is a 1966 British science-fiction horror feature film directed by Hammer Films regular Terence Fisher – he also helmed The Earth Dies Screaming and Night of the Big Heat for Planet Film – from a screenplay written by Edward Mann (Cauldron of Blood; Seizure; The Mutations) and actor Al Ramsen.
+Island of Terror is a 1966 British science-fiction horror film directed by Hammer Films regular Terence Fisher – he also helmed The Earth Dies Screaming and Night of the Big Heat for Planet Film – from a screenplay written by Edward Mann (Cauldron of Blood; Seizure; The Mutations) and actor Al Ramsen.

 Island of Terror title caption